parallax/developer-docs/docs/guides/statamic/by-video-tutorial/README.md

-# Statamic
+# Statamic (by Video Tutorials)

+This part of the guide will _not_ tell you about any alterations Parallax developers have made to Statamic to make it work better with our flow.
+It is just intended as an intro to the CMS as a comparison to Expose – how it differs, which bits are comparable etc.

 I'm writing (Andy F) this as a bit of a running commentary to my learning/introduction to Statamic to help myself as much as anyone else, but thought I'd share.

-All the main Statamic docs are available here: [Statamic Docs](https://docs.statamic.com/) but this guide may give a little more insight into how it differs from Expose, which bits are comparable to what etc.
+All the main Statamic docs are available here: [Statamic Docs](https://docs.statamic.com/)

+If you want to learn how Parallax have adapted Statamic to suit our own workflow, please see [Statamic by Parallax](/guides/statamic/by-parallax/)

 ## Setup